-Today might be my most historical day in the bread making, as I managed to make fluffy bread!
-I am beyond happy and I can tell you that I enjoy hand kneading by now 🙂 It is such a serene activity when you kneading your dough, slowly examining whether it has grown up yet, also believing in your dough (and yourself) that it will get smooth and elastic.
+Today might be my most historical day in the bread making, as I managed to make a fluffy bread!
+I am beyond happy and I can tell you that I enjoy hand kneading by now 🙂 It is such a serene activity when you kneading your dough, slowly examining whether it has ready or not, also believing in your dough (and yourself) that it will get smooth and elastic.

 After many experiments on different kind of bread making method when I’m at the hot and humid Jakarta, I believe conventional kneading and incorporating tangzhong is the best way to have super soft bread.
 Basically, tangzhong is a water roux, made by cooking flour and water on a small heat until it makes thick slurry.
 This roux will help bread retain its moisture for days.
 Even with no eggs, no bread improver, but it does resulting beautiful breads.

 If you have any champion bread recipe, don’t be afraid to add tangzhong, just substract one or two tablespoon of flour from your recipe, as well some water.
 However, too much tangzhong could lead some difficulties when handling the bread.
 So, keep an eye on how much tangzhong needed to be incorporate.

 I’m using recipe from King Arthur Flour’s on Japanese Milk Bread Rolls, with a few modification due to humidity and temperature.

 THIS RECIPE VS. ORIGINAL RECIPE